What Canadian Seniors Must Know About Senior’s Choice, Cover Direct, and SLI

 Several reviews on platforms like the Better Business Bureau (BBB), Google Reviews, and Reddit discussions expose recurring frustrations.
 These are not one-off complaints, but patterns worth examining if you’re comparing providers.

-One of the most common complaints is how difficult it can be to cancel a policy.
-Some customers report long hold times, unclear instructions, and multiple attempts to convince them to remain enrolled.
-In a few cases, users say they were still charged after submitting a cancellation request.
+- Hard to cancel: Some customers report long hold times, unclear instructions, and multiple attempts to convince them to remain enrolled.

 🎯 The Situation: